Our rating(4.4/5)

 • Use if: You want the smallest card reader and/or the most POS and payment features for free.

-Looking for the Square US review?
-Or Square UK review?
+Looking for the Square UK review?

 Accepted cards